grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.vcenter.md

 Multiple `otelcol.receiver.vcenter` components can be specified by giving them different labels.

-Make sure that you fulfill the [prerequisites](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/vcenterreceiver/README.md#prerequisites) before using this component.

-The full list of metrics that can be collected can be found [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/vcenterreceiver/documentation.md)
+The full list of metrics that can be collected can be found [vcenter metrics][]

+[vcenter metrics]: https://github.com/open-telemetry/opentelemetry-collector/blob/{{< param "OTEL_VERSION" >}}/receiver/vcenterreceiver/documentation.md

+## Prerequisites

+This receiver has been built to support ESXi and vCenter versions:

+- 7.5
+- 7.0
+- 6.7

+A “Read Only” user assigned to a vSphere with permissions to the vCenter server, cluster and all subsequent resources being monitored must be specified in order for the receiver to retrieve information about them.

+## Configuration

 ## Usage